 o Kegel exercises.
 Regular, daily exercise of pelvic muscles can make the bladder muscles stronger and improve, and even prevent, urinary incontinence.
 This is most helpful for younger women.
 Should be performed 30 to 80 times daily for at least 8 weeks.

 o Biofeedback.
 Used along with Kegel exercises, biofeedback helps you gain awareness and control of their pelvic muscles.

 o Vaginal weight training.
 Small weights are held within the vagina by tightening the vaginal muscles.
 This may be done for 15 minutes, twice daily, for 4 to 6 weeks.

 o Pelvic floor electrical stimulation.
 Mild electrical pulses stimulate muscle contractions.
 This may be done along with Kegel exercises.

 - Medicines.
-This includes specific drugs for incontinence as well as estrogen therapy.
-This may be helpful along with other treatments for women with urinary incontinence who are past menopause.
+This includes specific medicines for incontinence as well as estrogen therapy.
+These may be helpful along with other treatments for women with urinary incontinence who are past menopause.